carlybeefbarley/mgb/code/README.md

 * Publication (allowing data to be synced from server to client) isn't defined here.
 Instead that is defined in /server/publications/\*.js

-## Routing
+## Routing and consequent ReactLayout.render() calls

-Note that this codebase uses [Flow-Router](https://github.com/kadirahq/flow-router) for routing (converting between url and what to do).
+Note that this codebase uses [Flow-Router](https://github.com/kadirahq/flow-router) for routing urls to the correct actions and renders.

+* The main routes are defined in /both/routes/*.js and these then usually call ReactLayout.render().
+There are some extra event handlers to make sure login and logout events get handled ok.
-There are also some router helper functions in client/helpers/flow-router.js - notably pathFor(), urlFor() and currentRoute()
+* There are also some router helper functions in client/helpers/flow-router.js - notably pathFor(), urlFor() and currentRoute()
+  * See also the full [Flow-Router API](https://github.com/kadirahq/flow-router#api)

+Extra code can be added for [Triggers](https://github.com/kadirahq/flow-router#triggers) to perform tasks before enter into a route and after exit from a route.

 ## Client-only: Top level page layout